Drive more efficient patching with flexible patch deployment policies

 Download Patches/Software during subsequent Refresh Cycle

 This feature will download the binaries to the client computers prior to the deployment window.
-The binaries will be downloaded during the subsequent refresh cycle, system startup or deployment window whichever is earlier and the deployment will be initiated only during the specified deployment window.
-For instance, say the deployment window is from 4pm to 10pm.
-The policy has been created at 2pm.
-The next refresh cycle is at 3:30pm.
-Once the deployment window starts, these patches are deployed to the respective client machines.
+The binaries will be downloaded during the subsequent refresh cycle, system startup or deployment window whichever is earlier and the installation will be initiated only during the specified deployment window.
+For instance, say a deployment policy has been created at 2pm, and the deployment window is from 4pm to 10pm.
+The missing patches are downloaded during the subsequent refresh cycle, which is at 3:30pm.
+This makes patches ready to be installed in client machines when the deployment window starts at 4pm

 Choice of reboot policy